jeffreyulbrandt/Kinetic-Monte-Carlo/README.md

   - should say (base) next to directory
   - example: cd\Documents\KMC_v3.4.1
 - Type: python setup.py build_ext --inplace
-- Once python extension files are generated, you can move the .pyx, .pxd, .cpp, Chrome Documents, and the setup.py files to a seperate folder (i.e. src) to reduce clutter
+- Once python extension files are generated, you can move the .pyx, .pxd, .cpp, Chrome Documents, and the setup.py files to a seperate folder (example: src) to reduce clutter
 - All .py, .ipynb, and python extenstion files (.pyd) must be in the same directory as the Input Script file to run the simulation.